 Learn More about Childhood Hearing Loss at Memorial Hearing

 For so many parents, navigating the experience of supporting a hearing-impaired child is uncharted territory.
 About two to three children out of every 1,000 born in the United States with measurable hearing loss in one or both ears, leading countless parents and caregivers to become passionately dedicated to education and advocacy.

 And while introducing inclusive play materials into your child’s life can make an incredibly positive impact, working with an experienced pediatric audiologist is vital in providing the care and support they need.

 At Memorial Hearing, our Houston hearing specialists are here to evaluate, diagnose, and treat hearing loss in children.
 Whether your child has a diagnosed hearing impairment or you suspect they are displaying signs of hearing loss, the Memorial Hearing pediatric audiologists can help.

-Learn more about how to tell if your child has hearing loss by scheduling a pediatric consultation at our Houston audiologist office today.
-Call (832) 981-5062 with any questions or to schedule an appointment.
+Learn more about how to tell if your child has hearing loss by scheduling a pediatric consultation at Memorial Hearing in Houston, TX.
+Call our audiologist’s office today at 713-984-7562 with any questions or to schedule an appointment.